 If you want to be more confident in your communication skills, check out this article: How to Master Effective Communication Skills at Work and Home

 Nothing mentioned above is possible if you are not organized in your own life, both professionally and personally.
 The ability to look after yourself is the glue that holds everything else together.

 You need to eat and sleep well, along with taking care of your general health.
 Organization in each aspect of your life is essential to ensure you have a healthy balance.
 Feeling under the weather, tired, stressed or anything else negative will have a profound impact on your abilities as a leader.

 Look at what people expect of you in each part of your life, and adopt the same strategies for each aspect.
 You can then expect a certain synergy to occur between the different areas, allowing them to work with a certain fluidity.

 This simple guide will be helpful for you to take better care of yourself: 13 Essential Self-Care Tips for Busy People

 The Bottom Line

-These 11 skills are, in my opinion, essential for any smart leader who wishes to be more organized in everything that they do.
+These 11 organizational skills are essential for any smart leader who wishes to be more organized in everything they do.
 By bettering yourself along these lines, it will lead to not only a greater sense of confidence in yourself, but also towards those that look to you for both guidance and inspiration.

 |||^||Center for Creative Leadership: Why Communication Is So Important for Leaders|